kakajuro/tidytube/README.md

 # tidytube

 tidytube is an open-source web extension which allows you to remove parts of Youtube's UI.
-Users are able to remove elements from the search page, homepage as well as blocking shorts from playing.
+Users are able to remove elements from the search page, homepage as well as blocking shorts from playing. **Some parts of the extension will not work in all languages at the moment.**

 Available on the Chrome, Firefox and Edge browsers.